radiovisual/is-datestring/readme.md

 Other formats are likely to be supported, but this module only tests for the formats listed above. **Pull requests are welcome** if you would like to add test coverage for additional formats.

+## Known Issues

+- **Allows Strange Values:** This module uses JavaScript `Date()` constructor to help determine if a string is a valid datestring.
+Because of this, the module is suceptible to certain JavaScript quirks, and sometimes it lets some unassuming dateString values pass as valid datestrings.
+See [Issue #2](https://github.com/radiovisual/is-datestring/issues/2) for more information.

 ## License